 Look at the Downloads page for the installation package suitable for your system.

-You should have received a copy of the GNU General Public License along with this program.
-If you did not not, please see http://www.gnu.org/licenses/.
+You should have received a copy of the Apache License along with this program.
+If you did not not, please see https://www.apache.org/licenses/LICENSE-2.0

 Do you need assistance using our tools?
 Do you need a feature?
 Do you want to send a patch to us?
 Did you find a bug?
-Please write to one of the following newsgroups and let us know:
+Please use Github tickets package:

-If the GPL-licensed Indigo does not fit your needs, please contact us to discuss the purchase of a commercial license.
+If the Apache License v2.0 does not fit your needs, please contact us to discuss the purchase of a commercial license.
 You may need the commercial license if you want to: